 Loading...

-An MOT (Ministry of Transport) test is a mandatory annual safety inspection for most vehicles over three years old in the UK.
-It checks that your car meets the minimum road safety and environmental standards.
-A valid MOT is a legal requirement to drive on public roads — without one, you can be fined up to £1,000 and your car can be seized.
+MOT (Ministry of Transport) is a mandatory annual roadworthiness test for most cars over three years old in the UK.
+It checks whether the vehicle meets minimum safety and environmental standards.
+Driving without a valid MOT is illegal — it carries a fine of up to £1,000 and the vehicle can be seized.

-Unlike finance checks, MOT history is publicly available through official government data.
-You can check it for any vehicle with a valid registration number.
+Unlike a finance check, MOT history is publicly available through official government data.
+You can check it for any car using the registration number.

 BuyCarCheck (recommended)

-The official government service at check-mot.service.gov.uk.
-Shows full MOT history but no tax status or vehicle details — you'd need to cross-reference with the DVLA separately.
+The official government service.
+Shows full MOT history but no tax status or vehicle details.

 DVLA Vehicle Enquiry Service (gov.uk)

-Shows current MOT expiry and tax status but no historical tests, mileage records, or failure reasons.
+Shows current MOT and tax validity, but no test history or failure reasons.

 |---|---|---|